-Windows is the best gaming operating system because it not only has the widest selection of games but also because said games mostly perform better than on Linux and macOS.
+Windows is the best gaming operating system for gaming not only because it has the widest selection of games but also because said games mostly perform better than on Linux or macOS.

-In this article, we will present a brief overview of each OS and discuss all the pros and cons of selecting one as your gaming OS.
+In this guide, we will present a brief overview of each OS and discuss all the pros and cons of selecting one as your gaming OS.

-In this section, we will briefly go over the history of each of the three operating systems, as well as look at their basic characteristics.
+In this part, we will briefly discuss the background of each of the three operating systems, and also examine their basic features.

 Microsoft Windows is, without a doubt, the most widespread and popular operating system.
 When Microsoft first released Windows 3.0 in 1990, it was considered revolutionary because of how it simplified the user interface and brought computers closer to the mainstream public.